AlgoDr/vscode-github/README.md

 ### TO DELETE BRANCH AnD ADD
 To add
-git checkout -b branch_name (-b for new branch to be added)
+git checkout -b branch_name (-b for new branch to be added) To delete git branch -d name-of-branch-to-be-deleted

-To delete
-git branch -d name-of-branch-to-be-deleted
 (-d for the branch to be deleted)

+### To Add and Commit same Tym
+ Whenever you made modification to your files your changes can be seen in git status command so you first add thid as git add filenamea and than commit so what you can do is silmantaneously add and commit same time as a shortcut as

+ git commit -am "what you did"
+ -a for add
+ and
+ -m for commit message